 The Cherokee National Holiday is traditionally held during the last weekend in August.
 This three day event features Native American games like cornstalk and blowgun shooting, as well as powwows, children’s events and a parade.
 The Cherokee Homecoming Art Show is also held at the Cherokee Heritage Center and features work from only the citizens of the Cherokee Nation, United Keetoowah Band of Cherokees and Eastern Band of the Cherokees.
 The Cherokee Homecoming show usually runs from the last week in August through mid-September.

-The George M. Murrell Home was built in 1845 and is the only antebellum mansion left standing in Oklahoma.
+Formerly known as the George M, Murrell Home, the Hunter's Home was built in 1845 and is the only antebellum mansion left standing in Oklahoma.
 It has been designated a National Historic Landmark and is a Certified Trail of Tears Site.
 George Murrell was a wealthy merchant from the East Coast who married Minerva Ross, niece of the principal chief of the Cherokee Nation, and made the move to Oklahoma with her family during the Trail of Tears.
 Once part of a large plantation, this huge home with wrap-around porch was lucky to be left standing after the Civil War destroyed most homes in the area.
 Inside you’ll see remnants of the past including antique furnishings, while outside you’ll see an 1896 smokehouse, springhouse and small log cabin.

 Whether you’re looking for some high stakes action or just want to have a great meal for a reasonable price, you’ll find it at the Cherokee Casino in Tahlequah.
 This medium-sized casino is just big enough to make you feel like you’re in a big-time casino, but not so big that you feel overwhelmed.
 Inside, visitors will find the River City Café, which offers local favorites like fry bread with catfish and hushpuppies.
 A variety of Cherokee artwork and traditional Cherokee symbols adorn the casino.